 The above graph represents Microsoft quarterly revenue by geography, starting from fiscal Q1 2017 to the most recent quarter.
 The quarterly revenue is classified by the major geographic areas in which the company’s customers are located.
-In fiscal Q1 2020, Microsoft generated $33,055 million in revenue, worldwide.
-Interestingly, over 52% of the company’s total revenue came from the United States.
-Microsoft revenue from the US in fiscal Q1 2020 increased 17.2% YoY to $17,270 million.
-However, it’s 0.17% QoQ decline.
-The other countries revenue also increased a significant 10% YoY to $15,785 million during the first fiscal quarter.
+Nearly 52% of Microsoft’s total revenue in FY Q2 2020 came from the United States.
+Microsoft revenue from the US reached an all-time high of $19,149 million in FY Q2 2020, representing an impressive 14.1% YoY increase.
+On a quarterly basis, the US revenue increased 10.88%.
+The other countries revenue also increased a significant 13.2% YoY to $17,757 million during the second fiscal quarter.
+The contribution of other countries to the company’s total revenue was 48.1%.

 Microsoft Revenue from US & Other Countries: History